JackalLabs/storage-contract/README.md

 # JACKAL
-### JACKAL File Storage & Evidence Capture Tool
+### JACKAL Cloud Storage

-JACKAL aims to be the most secure and transparent way to capture, store, andmanage digital files.
-Using industry-leading digital forensic practices paired withblockchain technology, decentralized file storage, Secret Network, and the PylonProtocol, JACKAL is in a class of its own.
+JACKAL aims to be the cloud storage provider of the Inter-blockchain communication protocol.
+JACKAL brings speed, utility, and privacy to decentralized data storage.
+JACKAL storage is secured by the Secret Network and archived by Filecoin.

 This is the contract implimentation of the file system.